Sustainable hygiene – Our measures to reduce and offset greenhouse gas emissions

 Basics for calculating company-related emissions for annual compensation measures

 Our compensation measures to offset our company-specific emissions are carried out in cooperation with the sustainability consultancy Fokus Zukunft GmbH& Co.
 KG.
 This is a purely company-related assessment and not a product-related one.
 Product-related emissions were not taken into account.
-Details on the basis for assessment and the compensation measures for 2024 can be found on the landing page for the Fokus Zukunft project and in more detail further down this page.
+Details on the basis for assessment and the compensation measures in more detail further down this page.

 CALCULATION STANDARD / CALCULATION METHOD

-Fokus Zukunft GmbH used the guidelines of the Greenhouse Gas Protocol Corporate Standard ( rel="nofollow noopener">GHG Protocol GUTCert).
-This internationally recognized standard for calculating companies' CO₂* footprints divides emissions into three categories, known as Scope 1, Scope 2, and Scope 3.
-However, only some of Scope 3 emissions were taken into account in DR.SCHNELL's CO₂* balance sheet of DR.SCHNELL Scope 3 emissions were only partially taken into account; the excluded emissions are listed in detail below:
+Fokus Zukunft GmbH used the guidelines of the Greenhouse Gas Protocol Corporate Standard (GHG Protocol).
+This internationally recognized standard for calculating companies' CO₂ footprints divides emissions into three categories, known as Scope 1, Scope 2, and Scope 3.
+However, only some of Scope 3 emissions were taken into account in DR.SCHNELL's CO₂ balance sheet of DR.SCHNELL Scope 3 emissions were only partially taken into account; the excluded emissions are listed in detail below:

 Scope 1: Includes all direct emissions resulting from an organization's activities.
 These include heat, cooling, and steam generation, fuel consumption by company vehicles, and leaks from air conditioning systems.